 College Seniors Network to Land Jobs

-Colleges Week feature from Feb.
-12 issue: Many seniors and recent graduates of Catholic colleges have gotten a boost into the workforce from networks of graduates — or from satisfied employers impressed by their predecessors.
+Colleges Week feature: Many seniors and recent graduates of Catholic colleges have gotten a boost into the workforce from networks of graduates — or from satisfied employers impressed by their predecessors.

 As Kayla Kermode began her senior year at Thomas Aquinas College in Santa Paula, Calif., last fall, she planned to put off serious job hunting until her second semester.
 Then recruiters from Wellpoint, a health insurer, were sent to campus by an alumnus.
 Now Kermode has a job waiting for her at Wellpoint.

 Classmate Nathan Dunlap has a similar story.
 He’ll be working for Pixomondo, a computer-animation firm.
 He was hired by the friend of his brother, a TAC alumnus who has been mentoring him for several years.